Lukoh/AdvancedAppArchitecture/README.md

 Now let’s dive into my open-source project, AdvancedAppArchitecture, which is based on LukohSplash & the Android MVVM with Clean Architecture and the latest libraries like Jetpack.
 And I'm learning Jetpack Compose and will apply it to AdvancedAppArchitecture.

+I'm happy to introdce the aritle, "Adding a domain layer", to add a Domain Layer.
+D It's very usefult to make Domain Layer in your project.
+[Adding a domain layer](https://medium.com/@donturner/adding-a-domain-layer-bc5a708a96da)

 Please get in touch with me via email if you're interested in my technical experience and all techs which are applied into AdvancedAppArchitecture.
 Also visit my [LinkedIn profile](https://www.linkedin.com/in/lukoh-nam-68207941/?senderId=lukoh-nam-68207941) if you want to know more about me.
 Here is my email address below:

 lukoh.nam@gmail.com